Clemapfel/jluna/docs/manual.md

 ## Calling C++ Functions from Julia

 We've seen how to call Julia functions from C++.
-Despite being more of a Julia-wrapper for C++ than a C++-wrapper for Julia, in jluna, calling C++ functions from Julia is actually just as convenient and performant.
+Despite being more of a Julia-wrapper for C++ than a C++-wrapper for Julia, in jluna, calling C++ functions from Julia is actually just as convenient and [performant](#calling-c-functions-from-julia-results).

-To call a C++ function, we need to assign a named or unnamed proxy a **lambda that wraps the C++ function**.
+To call a C++ function, we need to assign to a Julia-side variable, a **lambda**.

 > **C++ Hint**: Lambdas are C++s anonymous function objects.
 Before continuing with this section, it is recommend to read up on the basics of lambdas [here](https://docs.microsoft.com/en-us/cpp/cpp/lambda-expressions-in-cpp).
 Users are expected to know about basic syntax, trailing return types and capture clauses from this point onward.